Einkorn Sourdough Crackers with Nut ButterTraditional Preparation of Grains

 You really must consider coming along (space is very limited)!
 Click here for more information, the planned schedule, and to register for this once in a lifetime culinary getaway in Tuscany (Lucca) Italy.
 I am so excited about this!

 Below is the actual villa we will be staying in.
 Can you say W-O-W?
 Below that is the view from the villa window.

 Affiliate Disclosure: The author of this article was *not* compensated.
-She was, however, sent three small boxes of sourdough crackers to sample.
+She was, however, sent three boxes of sourdough crackers to sample.

 MSG sometimes hidden in food with labels that say “No Added MSG,” “No MSG Added,” and “No MSG”

 Proper Preparation of Grains: Soaking, Sprouting, Sourdough